backtrace-labs/verneuil/README.md

 But why?
 --------

-Backtraces shards most of its backend metadata in a few thousand small (1-2 MB) to medium size (up to 1-2 GB) sqlite databases, with an average aggregate write rate of a few dozen write transactions per second (with a few hot databases and many cold ones).
+Backtraces shards most of its backend metadata in thousands of small (1-2 MB) to medium size (up to 1-2 GB) SQLite databases, with an average aggregate write rate of a few dozen write transactions per second (with a few hot databases and many cold ones).
 Before Verneuil, this approach offered adequate performance and availability.